-To begin a career in epidemiology and public health, you will often need both a bachelor’s degree and a master’s degree, which typically takes at least six years of education.
+To begin a career in epidemiology and public health, you often need both a bachelor’s degree and a master’s degree, which typically takes at least six years of higher education.
 Admission to the master’s program usually also requires a strong score on the Graduate Record Exam (GRE).

-The Health and Epidemiology Advanced Learning (HEAL) program allows you to skip the GRE exam before entering into your fifth year as a master’s candidate.
+The Health and Epidemiology Advanced Learning (HEAL) program allows you to skip the GRE exam before entering into your fifth year as a master’s candidate at the University of Rochester.
 When accepted to the HEAL program as an undergraduate, you’re also given conditional admission to the MS program in epidemiology offered through the Department of Public Health Sciences in the School of Medicine and Dentistry (part of Rochester’s campus).

 Public Health Sciences (PHS)

 The Department of Public Health Sciences at the University of Rochester Medical Center is dedicated to improving health and health care among diverse populations through research, learning, and community partnerships.

 The master of science in epidemiology is uniquely positioned to provide the methodologies and skills needed to carry out research and public health programs to